graphql/graphql.github.io/src/content/blog/2023-07-21-key-insights-from-the-graphql-eu-gathering.md

 It's also well-known that the rise of Next.js and RSC is stirring up numerous concerns and questions, and encountering some challenges, as it propels the community forward with their runtime implementation of **React Server Components**.
 I believe GraphQL is also at a crossroads, trying to determine its ideal niche within this evolving React ecosystem.

 However, it's crucial to remember that while React and Next.js are prevalent choices, there are many other languages and frameworks that can leverage GraphQL.
 As a community, we sometimes overlook these alternatives.

-If you haven't yet used Houdini GraphQL and Svelte, you're in for a treat.
+If you haven't yet used [Houdini GraphQL](https://www.houdinigraphql.com) and Svelte, you're in for a treat.
+Houdini offers a refreshing approach to constructing type-safe web applications powered by GraphQL.

 Overall, it seemed that GraphQL was continuing to expand, but its applications were shifting.
 Developers who are building web and mobile applications seem to be moving towards simpler routing mechanisms, like Tanstack and React Router, coupled with Relay for client-side data loading and caching.

-## Key Insights
+## Key Insights from GraphQL EU

 While I couldn't be part of every conversation, a myriad of topics were undoubtedly discussed during the reception after-party, and even the after-after-party.